- Academic Affairs

 Americans with Disabilities Act

 The University of Maryland, Baltimore is firmly committed to the principles of equal access and opportunity for individuals with disabilities in compliance with the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Amendments Act (ADAAA), and applicable sections of the Rehabilitation Act of 1973.
 The University requires that a reasonable accommodation be made for participation and equal access to programs, services, activities, or facilities unless the accommodation would result in undue hardship or threaten the health and safety of University employees or other participants.
-EEO/AA is available to advise and assist all staff and faculty with a request for reasonable accommodation.
-To make a request, please click on the link below.
+The Office of Diversity, ADA, and Affirmative Action is available to advise and assist all staff and faculty with a request for reasonable accommodation.
+You may submit a request using the form below.

 ADA Steering Committee

-EEO/AA evaluates disability accommodation requests from employees in compliance with the ADA, ADAAA and applicable sections of the Rehabilitation Act of 1973.
+The Office of Diversity, ADA and Affirmative Action evaluates disability accommodation requests from employees in compliance with the ADA, ADAAA and applicable sections of the Rehabilitation Act of 1973.
 The ADA was designed to remove barriers that prevent qualified individuals with disabilities from enjoying the same opportunities that are available to persons without disabilities.
 The associate vice president of human resource services, Matthew Lasecki, chairs the ADA Steering Committee.
-The director of EEO/AA, Sheila K. G. Blackshear, and EEO specialist, Camille Givens-Patterson, serve on the committee to address issues of disability and access at UMB.
+The administrator of Diversity, ADA, and Affirmative Action, Sheila Blackshear, also serves on the committee to address issues of disability and access at UMB.